MicrosoftDocs/power-pages-docs/power-pages-docs/configure/data-workspace-tables.md

 ---
-title: How to create and modify tables using Data Workspace
+title: Create and modify tables using Data Workspace
 description: Learn how to use Data Workspace to create Dataverse tables.
-author: nickdoelman
+author: pranita225
 ms.topic: conceptual
 ms.custom:
-ms.date: 04/21/2022
+ms.date: 04/22/2022
 ms.subservice:
-ms.author: ndoelman
+ms.author: prpadalw
-ms.reviewer:
+ms.reviewer: ndoelman
 contributors:
+    - pranita225
     - nickdoelman
     - ProfessorKendrick
 ---

 # How to create and modify Dataverse tables using data workspace

 [!INCLUDE[cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-**Data workspace** lets you easily model, visualize, and manage business data for the site with tables, forms, and lists.
-All the data and changes are stored in Dataverse.
-You can create and edit tables for the site and create new or edit existing model-driven forms and views.
+In Data workspace left pane, you can see all Dataverse tables in the environment & those that are used in basic forms created in the site.
+You can also create a new table or open an existing one in the table designer to add new columns and rows in Table data tab.